-Demi Lovato Update; Drug Dealer Tells ‘TMZ’ She Knew ‘Risks’ Of Taking ‘After Market’ Pills
+Demi Lovato Update: Drug Dealer Tells ‘TMZ’ She Knew ‘Risks’ Of Taking ‘After Market’ Pills

 TMZ reported that the singer’s overdose was from Oxycodone laced with fentanyl.

-Demi Lovato was hospitalized at Cedars Sinai in Los Angeles, California for one week and later entered an undisclosed rehabilitation facility.
+Demi Lovato was hospitalized at Cedars Sinai in Los Angeles, California, for one week and later entered an undisclosed rehabilitation facility.

 Demi Lovato's Drug Dealer Says She Knew the Risks with 'After Market' Pills https://t.co/OitGfiOObA